 Here’s a crucial tip: ask for advice.
 There is nothing wrong with it.

 Speak with fathers and mothers of other newborns.
 Remember all of you are in the same boat and therefore, hold great potential to make each others’ lives better.
 Seek help and provide it too.
+You are likely to know tons of guys who have also been through this newborn father frustration.

 Talking to grandparents is another good idea.
 They have already been through the journey you are just starting.
 Grandparents can give great tips and suggestions.